Dan6erbond/Fuzzle/README.md

  - Support for dictionaries.

 ## Using
-The search engine can be used by forking a version of it and dragging the `searcher_new.py` into
+The search engine can be used by forking a version of the repository and dragging the `searcher_new.py` script into your project folder.
+Through an import you will have access to it's only (current!) member, a function, `find()` which takes three arguments:
+ -

 ## Example